The A-Z list of student clubs and organizations at Caldwell University.

 BACCHUS is an alcohol awareness and abuse prevention program that promotes responsible decisions about the use of alcoholic beverages by college students.
 BACCHUS advocates informed decision-making and respect for the choice of abstinence.
 Its philosophy is that young people can play an effective role in encouraging their peers to reflect on, talk honestly about, form responsible habits regarding, and develop mature attitudes toward alcoholic beverage use or non-use.

 The purpose of BSU is to assist in uplifting the African American students on campus through academic excellence, perseverance, and struggle; to enlighten others about the contributions that African Americans have made in the past and present; and to encourage awareness of the positive impacts African Americans will have in the future.
-Membership is open to all students at Caldwell College who subscribe to the purposes of the BSU.
+Membership is open to all students at Caldwell University who subscribe to the purposes of the BSU.

 Advisor – Chris Carr